osmlab/atlas-checks/docs/maproulette_upload.md

 # MapRoulette Upload Command

-The MapRouletteUploadCommand deserilizes line-delimited Atlas Check flags, and uploads them to the provided MapRoulette server.
+The [MapRouletteUploadCommand](/src/main/java/org/openstreetmap/atlas/checks/maproulette/MapRouletteUploadCommand.java) deserilizes line-delimited Atlas Check flags, and uploads them to the provided MapRoulette server.

-The command create a new Challenge for each Atlas Check and country in the input data.
-For example: If the input data contains flags for EdgeCrossingEdgeCheck and SinkIslandCHeck in USA and CAN, the following Challenges are created:
+The command creates a new Challenge for each Atlas Check and country in the input data.
+For example: the following Challenges are created if the input data contains flags for EdgeCrossingEdgeCheck and SinkIslandCheck in USA and CAN:

 1. CAN - EdgeCrossingEdgeCheck
 2. CAN - SinkIslandCheck